 English Country Dancing is the direct ancestor of contra dance and is still very much alive today, with newly composed dances entering the repertoire all the time.

 Compared to contra, ECD offers much greater variety in musical styles, dance formations, and dance styling.
 It can also be more challenging than contra, and dancers who dance both ECD and contra find that their contra dance skills improve, thanks to the skills practiced in ECD.

 The music for English Country Dance is as varied as the dances.
 For many of us who love ECD, the music is an important reason why.
 You'll hear some of the same jigs, reels, and waltzes that you hear at a contra dance plus many more, ranging from classical compositions of Purcell and Handel to bawdy pub tunes.

-There are many videos of English Country Dances, as we currently dance them, on the web.
+There are many videos of English Country dance on the web.
 You might start with the Introduction to ECD video made by a station in Vancouver.
 Paul Ross's Childgrove channel on YouTube has many excellent videos, and the Lambertville Country Dancers maintain a long page with links to hundreds of videos; just scroll down the page, click on one, and go from there!